 Log into Aha!
 WITH Single Sign-On for G Suite

 1. Once Single Sign-On for G Suite is set up, your login page will have an additional "Login with Single Sign-On for G Suite" option available.

 Note: You need to log in at your specific "account.aha.io" domain to use your SSO provider; do not use the general "aha.io" domain.

 2. Clicking "Login with Single Sign-On for G Suite" will send your browser to "https://accounts.google.com" so you can select the Google account to use and authenticate.

 Once a user chooses to log in with Google, they will no longer be able to use their email and password.
 This is so that if they are disabled in Google (e.g. when leaving company), they can no longer log in.
 This is a compliance requirement for many companies.

 3. You are now logged into Aha!

 New Aha! users through SSO

-Users logging in with Google Apps are separate accounts from those who log in with an email and password.
-If an email and password user exists that has a matching email address to a Google Apps user, that user will be automatically converted to use Google Apps SSO.
+Users logging in with Single Sign-On for G Suite are separate accounts from those who log in with an email and password.
+If an email and password user exists that has a matching email address to a Single Sign-On for G Suite user, that user will be automatically converted to use Single Sign-On for G Suite.
 Otherwise, a new user will be automatically provisioned.